Legislative Affairs Team

 When: Wednesdays 4:00 pm – 5:00 p.m.
 ET

-Co-Chairs: Nicole Cimbura (lost her husband to ALS), Glen Rouse (living with ALS) Jack Silva (ALS advocate), and Troy Fields (living with ALS)
+Co-Chairs: Garrett May (lost his brother to ALS), Jack Silva (ALS advocate), and Troy Fields (living with ALS)

 Mission Statement: